e-Commerce Ascension Series: Strategic Scoping (I)

 Fear not.
 You landed in the right place!
 This post is the first part of a blog series in which I will go through each of The e-Commerce Ascension™ levels and provide a more in-depth presentation of crucial aspects you need to get right for a smooth journey to the top of the sales chart.

-If you haven’t checked out the previous post on How to scale your e-Commerce website in nine proven steps, I recommend you do before you start this series.
+If you haven’t checked out the previous post on How to scale your e-Commerce website in nine proven steps, I recommend you do it before you start this series.
 It’s not mandatory, but you should at least be familiar with The e-Commerce Ascension’s structure and objectives.

 All good?
 Let’s do this!